As winter approaches, I’m hearing from more and more families asking:

 Generally, aim for 18–22°C, but this will feel different depending on:

-Use a room thermometer to track your baby’s sleep space overnight—not just the outside temperature.
-It helps you prepare and dress them accordingly before the room cools.
+Use a room thermometer to track your baby’s sleep space overnight, not just the outside temperature.
+It helps you to learn how the outside affects the inside temperature, and then prepare and dress them accordingly before the room cools.

 I’ve made it easy for you.
 Download my free visual guide on how to dress your baby for sleep based on temperature and TOG rating: